chernjie/elk/README.md

-# ELK Stack on Docker
+# ELK Stack

-ElasticSearch, Logstash, Kibana and Lumberjack (Logstash-Forwarder), where each process runs as a separate docker container.
+ElasticSearch, Logstash, Kibana and Lumberjack (Logstash-Forwarder).

 ### To run Lumberjack (a.k.a. `logstash-forwarder`)